gariev/xref/README.md

 If no file found, default values will be used - they are good enough to run lint (both command-line and web version), but not to run xref-doc or xref-ci.

-Each of the value below can be overriden by command-line option -d (--define), e.g.
+Each of the value below can be overridden by command-line option -d (--define), e.g.

 ```
 xref-lint -d lint.check-global-scope=false -d lint.ignore-error=XA01 ...